imcamilo/fernet4s/readme.md

 6. **Open a pull request:** Propose your changes to be merged into the main project.

 We value and encourage collaborative development.
 Your contributions help make this library better for everyone.

+In the future I'd like to use just type classes :c.